Sally Abou Melhem <firstname.lastname@example.org> Office of Communications

 “We witnessed on IBDAA day one of the most crowded IBDAA events ever.
 Students from five different universities agreed on the need to ‘Rethink Plastic’ and were able with their creative projects to change minds and provide solutions,” said Dr. Najat Saliba, director of NCC.

 In the poster forum, 125 projects were presented, and 352 students participated in five different categories for a chance to be one of the ten projects to win first and second prizes.
-The first-prize winners received $2,000, and the second-prize winners received $1,000, courtesy of JTB Bank, the title sponsor and main partner of this year’s IBDAA event.
+The first-prize winners received $2,000, and the second-prize winners received $1,000.
 Forty jurors from the academic, public, and private sector participated in the selection process.

 The winning projects